Dumb Money: Challenges

 Most of the characters in the film wore masks during the COVID-19 pandemic and never met in real life.
 To bring them together without physical proximity, writers Lauren Schuker Blum and Rebecca Angelo drew inspiration from screenwriter Frank Capra and films such as The Social Network.
 The result was a technical drama in the tradition of Moneyball (2011) and The Big Short (2015) but centered around Internet populism, as if Capra's Mr. Smith had gone to Reddit.

 Music

 Composed by Will Bates, the soundtrack was released on September 22, 2023.

 Release

 Dumb Money premiered at the Toronto International Film Festival on September 8, 2023, with the cast unable to attend due to the 2023 SAG-AFTRA strike.
 It was released theatrically in the United States by Sony Pictures Releasing under the Columbia Pictures and Stage 6 Films labels, while Sony, Black Bear International and other local distributors released it internationally.
-The film was initially set to be distributed by Metro-Goldwyn Mayer (MGM).
+The film was initially set to be distributed by MGM.
 A release date of October 20, 2023, was initially announced, before being moved up to September 22, 2023.
 It was later changed to a limited theatrical release on September 15, 2023, before expanding to a wide release on September 29, 2023.

 Dumb Money was released on digital platforms on November 7, followed by a Blu-ray and DVD release on December 12.